-Safe Operation of a Telehandler Lift Truck – On-site
+Safe Operation of a Telehandler Lift Truck Training – On-site

 Telehandlers are a Class VII (7) Rough Terrain Forklift, typically used in construction-type environments.
 Competent instruction is a key component to achieving safe operation of this device.